-Want to achieve flawless yet natural-looking skin with Laura Mercier Tinted Moisturizer?
+Want to know how to apply tinted moisturizer for a flawless yet natural-looking glow?
 Who better than A-List make-up guru Mary Greenwell to tell you how it’s done.

 “The most common thing most people do is to over-apply the amount of make-up they use, such as too much foundation,” explains Mary.
 “The less you wear for a natural look on the skin, the better.
 Stay away from a heavy or matte foundation, as this can quickly age you.

 As a rule, use a light texture then build.
 Team Laura Mercier Tinted Moisturizer, matched exactly to the same shade as your neck, with concealer if you need more coverage.
 The concealer should be two tones lighter than your skin tone and be specific to the problem area.
 You can use your fingers or a sponge, but ensure it’s very well blended into the skin, from under the eye down to the cheek.
 Medium to full coverage conceals under-eye darkness and creates a soft focus effect.”